play-with-docker/play-with-docker/README.md

 address=/localhost/127.0.0.1
 ```

-Don't forget to change your computer default DNS to
+Don't forget to change your computer default DNS to use the dnsmasq server to resolve.

 ### Building the dind image myself.